utkkkarshhh/utkkkarshhh/README.md

-- 👋 Hi, I’m Utkarsh Bhardwaj and I'm a Frontend Developer.
+- 👋 Hi, I’m Utkarsh Bhardwaj and I'm a Fullstack Developer.
 - 👀 I’m interested in Full-Stack Development, UX/UI, Technical Copywriting and Product/Content Strategy.
-- 🌱 I’m currently learning Advanced ReactJS with more practical and industry based approach.
+- 🌱 I’m currently learning looking to learn NextJS and TypeScript with more practical and industry based approach.
 - 💞️ I’m looking to collaborate on any MERN Stack Project, I'm open to make collaborated project ideas.
 - 📫 How to reach me.
 Mail: utkarshbhardwajmail@gmail.com | Instagram: @utkkkarshhh | Twitter: @utkkkarshhh